carpentries-incubator/pangenomics/_episodes/13-other-resources.md

 Firstly, a focused investigation of the **core genome** offers us the opportunity to reconstruct robust phylogenetic trees.
 By examining the conserved genetic elements shared among organisms, we can establish evolutionary relationships, elucidate common ancestry, and gain a deeper understanding of the microbial diversity within our dataset.
 Furthermore, these phylogenetic trees serve as a foundation for designing effective molecular diagnostic tools and formulating targeted antimicrobial drugs or vaccines to combat a broad range of strains or lineages.

 Simultaneously, we can harness the power of the **accessory genome** to conduct comparative genomic analyses.
 This allows us to discern dissimilarities between subsets of samples within our dataset, providing crucial insights into specific traits or characteristics.
-By identifying genes or genetic variations unique to certain groups of organisms, we can unreveal the genetic basis of their phenotypic diversity, such as drug-resistance profiles, pathogenicity, or virulence levels.
+By identifying genes or genetic variations unique to certain groups of organisms, we can unravel the genetic basis of their phenotypic diversity, such as drug-resistance profiles, pathogenicity, or virulence levels.

 ### Pan-GWAS Analysis